Reconstruction of Strings from their Substrings Spectrum: Reconstructing an Erroneous Multispectrum

+\begin{remark} Note that by altering the definitions of multispectrum and $ (L,d) $-substring distant strings to work with cyclic strings and cyclic multispectrum in which the substrings are read cyclically, the issues with the errors in the first and last $ 2t $ entries of the reconstructed string would have been solved.
+This will similarly resolve the same problems of incomplete multispectrum in Section~\ref{sec:rec-incomplete}.
+However, we choose to use the acyclic definitions, since they model better the DNA sequencing problem and are better consistent with previous works such as~\cite{GabMil18, EliGabMedYaa19}. \end{remark}

-In the next subsection we present a reconstruction algorithm for erroneous multispectrums of $ (L,t,s)$-reconstructible strings, which is based upon the substring-distant property.
-Then, we perform cardinality analysis of substring-distant strings, and present encoding and decoding scheme for such strings.
+In the next subsection we present a reconstruction algorithm for erroneous multispectra of $ (L,t,s)$-reconstructible strings, which is based upon the substring-distant property.
+Recall that a string $\bfw\in\Sigma^n$ is $(L,d)$-substring distant if the Hamming distance of its $L$-multispectrum is at least $d$.
+A natural question to ask is whether such strings exist and if so how many as a function of $n$, $L$, and $d$.
+We address this question in Section~\ref{subsec:IV_B} to provide conditions in which the redundancy of this set is at most one bit and when its asymptotic rate approaches 1.
+Then, in Section~\ref{subsec:IV_C}, we present encoding and decoding schemes for such strings which use a single bit of redundancy.